SAP/jenkins-library/documentation/docs/steps/gctsDeploy.md

 ## Prerequisites

-With this step you can deploy a commit from a remote Git repository to a local repository on an ABAP server.
-If no `commit` parameter is specified, this step will pull the latest commit available on the remote repository.
+With this step you can deploy a remote Git repository to a local repository on an ABAP server.
+If a `commit` parameter is specified the step would pull the repository to the commit that was mentioned.
+If a `branch` is provided then the repository would be switched to the respective branch specified.
 Learn more about the SAP Git-enabled Change & Transport System (gCTS) [here](https://help.sap.com/viewer/4a368c163b08418890a406d413933ba7/201909.001/en-US/f319b168e87e42149e25e13c08d002b9.html).
 With gCTS, ABAP developments on ABAP servers can be maintained in Git repositories.

 ## ${docGenParameters}